-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children of staff of the trust - a. where the member of staff has been employed for two or more years at the time of application, and/or - b.
+- A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Children of any member of staff of the school a. where the member of staff has been employed for two or more years at the time of application, and/or - b.
 The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
-Children whose families (one parent is sufficient) regularly worship at St Laurence, Cowley Parish Church, at least twice per month and have done so for the last two years.
+Children whose parent/parents with whom they reside regularly worship at St Laurence, Cowley Parish Church, at least twice per month and have done so for the last two years.
 This should be supported by the parish priest's reference using the school's Supplementary Information Form. - 4.
-Children whose families (one parent is sufficient) are regular worshippers in another Anglican parish, at least twice per month and have done so for the last two years.
+Children whose parent/parents with whom they reside regularly worship in another Anglican parish, at least twice per month and have done so for the last two years.
 This should be supported by the parish priest's reference using the school's Supplementary Information Form. - 5.
-Children whose families regularly worship in the church of a Christian denomination which is a member of, or affiliated to, Churches Together in Britain and Ireland or the Evangelical Alliance, at least twice per month and have done so for the last two years.
+Children whose parent/parents with whom they reside regularly worship in the church of a Christian denomination which is a member of, or affiliated to, Churches Together in Britain and Ireland or the Evangelical Alliance, at least twice per month and have done so for the last two years.
 This should be supported by a reference from the parish priest (or equivalent) using the school's Supplementary Information Form. - 6.
 Other applicants, based on the proximity of their homes to the school.
 Priority will be given to applicants who live closest to the school.